 Fun Fact: Some of the beneficial substances of Crazy Water include calcium, manganese, silica, potassium, zinc, sulfate, fluoride, magnesium, chloride, alkalinity, and sodium bicarbonate.

 For someone who has had spa treatments worldwide, I’m not even joking when I say it was one of the best massages I’ve had in the country.
 That was partly due to our skilled therapists, Sylvia and Audra.
 The Crazy Bath House is open Monday through Saturday from 9 a.m. to 5 p.m. by appointment only.

 Fun Fact: In 1909, Mineral Wells had two sanitariums, 46 hotels and boarding houses, and four bathing houses.

 3. Downtown Mineral Wells

 Mineral Wells’ main downtown street, North Oak Avenue, is lined with cute little shops and restaurants.
 There are several cool new attractions, too, with one being the Crazy Water Hotel and Plaza.
 Other points of interest in town are the National Vietnam War Museum Complex, Old Jail Museum, Little Rock Schoolhouse Museum, and Lake Mineral Wells State Park, for swimming, boating, and fishing.
 You’ll also find the 20-mile-long Lake Mineral Wells State Trailway for hiking and biking, connected to the state park.

-4. Great Shopping
+4. Shopping In Mineral Wells